 And also, “What is your favorite country?”

-I guess it is more interesting to hear that I have been to almost 100 countries than to understand whether I make money or not with my blog.
+I guess it is more interesting to hear that I have been to almost 100 countries than to understand how I make money with my blog and whether that is enough to comfortably live in Singapore.

 In any conversation, most people will ultimately ask how travel blogs generate income.
 I usually struggle to explain this in a structured manner so I end up saying things like sponsored posts and social media campaigns, which are what people can relate to the most (we can thank the Kardashians for that).

 I am not writing this post just to tell the world my financial situation (because you can see that in my Income Reports), I am doing it for my partner.
 He is a commodities trader and the world of online and digital media is something of a black box for him.
-He did not even have any social media account or knowledge of what a hashtag was when we met.
+He did not even have any social media account or knowledge of what a hashtag was when we met so at the beginning he could not figure out how travel bloggers make money.
+He was not even sure what the job description of a travel blogger was, what it is that I do all day or how much work goes behind maintaining and growing a travel blog.

-This post is for him and all those other people who ultimately ask how travel bloggers maintain themselves without what is usually termed as a “regular job” but also for regular travel bloggers, because it is the most comprehensive and exhaustive post about ways travel bloggers make money I have found and it is full of tips and advice from peers succeeding at monetising their travel blog in a variety of ways.
+This post is for him and all those other people who ultimately wonder what the salary of a travel blogger is how travel bloggers maintain themselves without what is usually termed as a “regular job” but also for regular travel bloggers, because it is the most comprehensive and exhaustive post about ways travel bloggers make money I have found and it is full of tips and advice from peers succeeding at monetising their travel blog in a variety of ways.
 I hope you find one you didn’t think of.

 - Misconceptions of a blogging career